 Coordinates and implements actions prescribed by the Panel that have been determined to be the responsibility of the regional office.
 These actions include, when appropriate, interactions with State and local agencies and with regional offices of other Federal agencies.

-In conjunction with the Vice , ensures that the RA and the Director of NRR are directly involved, when appropriate, in agency policy or regulatory oversight decisions.
+In conjunction with the Vice Chair, ensures that the RA and the Director of NRR are directly involved, when appropriate, in agency policy or regulatory oversight decisions.

 0350-06 BACKGROUND, ENTRY CONDITIONS, AND INITIAL ACTIONS